-A CT scan, also called a CAT Scan, is a noninvasive medical test that uses detailed imaging to help diagnose and treat medical conditions throughout the body.
+A CT scan, also called a CAT scan, is a noninvasive medical test that uses detailed imaging to help diagnose and treat medical conditions throughout the body.

-CT is an abbreviation for Computed Tomography.
+CT is an abbreviation for computed tomography.
 Tomography refers to two-dimensional image "slices" of a three-dimensional object.
 CT scanning uses special X-ray equipment in combination with sophisticated computers to produce multiple images of the inside of the body.
 These images can be examined and manipulated on a computer monitor to be studied in greater detail.

 CT scans produce images of the internal organs, bone, soft tissue, and blood vessels, which provide greater clarity and reveal more details than regular X-rays.

-Depending on the type of exam, a special dye may be used to make certain internal organs or systems of the body show up more clearly in the pictures.
+Depending on the type of exam, a special dye may be used to make certain internal organs or systems of the body show up more clearly in the images.
 It will be swallowed, injected through an intravenous line (IV), or administered by enema.
 You may experience a warm sensation in the body when the dye is administered, and possibly a metallic taste in the mouth which should go away after a few minutes.

 When the scan begins, you will be lying on a narrow CT examination table.
 The technologist will help position you, and straps and pillows may be used to help you maintain the correct position throughout the exam.